MicroDevHub/module-common-craftsman/README.md

 ```
 import { errorHandler } from '@micro-dev-hub/module-common-craftsman';
 ```
-3. Use `errorHandler` in express application, make sure errorHandler middleware is added after routes in the express application
+3. Use `errorHandler` in express application
 ```
 express.use(errorHandler);
 ```
+> **Note:** make sure errorHandler middleware is added after routes in the express application
 4. Import and use `api-response-errors`

 Example use `validateRequest`: